Choosing between custom software and off-the-shelf software is not a technical decision. It’s a business decision with long-term consequences.

 Where businesses get caught off guard is in total cost of ownership.

-- Licensing fees that scale with users
+Licensing fees that scale with users and can increase as your team grows

-- Paid add-ons or integrations
+Paid add-ons or integrations

-- Training teams on features they don’t need
+Training teams on features they don’t need

-- Workarounds for missing functionality
+Workarounds for missing functionality

-- Data and process inefficiencies
+Data and process inefficiencies

 Neither option is inherently cheaper.
 The cost depends on complexity, lifespan, and how critical the software is to daily operations.